Sixth Naval District Training Aids Library: Construction and use

 Construction on the building began in 1942.
-The building was initially suppose to be a warehouse but builders converted it into a theater during the $15,000 construction process.
+The building was initially supposed to be a warehouse but builders converted it into a theater during the $15,000 construction process.
 Before the theater began operation, the Navy commandeered the facility and used it as a training center for the Sixth Naval District.
 The facility also served as a hub for distributing training films to other facilities throughout the district.
 Following the end of World War II and the Navy's demobilization, the building was vacated.
 It was then converted to an Edens' grocery store which operated from March 30, 1949 to 1955.
 From 1955 to 1958, Skipper's Skateland leased the top floor of the building.
 The skate rink claimed to be the largest in the state.

 When Redux Contemporary Art Center chose the building as its new location in 2017, the property had been vacant for sixteen years.
 At its new location, Redux has over 35 studios in the building, print and photo studios, as well as office space.